 You only need 4 ingredients for this easy limoncello cocktail…

 Cranberry Limoncello Spritzer Ingredients

-- Sparkling Water (or lemon-lime soda, ginger ale, tonic water, or even a little prosecco or Champagne would work)
+- Sparkling Water – Or you could use lemon-lime soda (like 7-up or Sprite), ginger ale, tonic water, or even a little prosecco or Champagne would work.

 How To Make Cranberry Limoncello Spritzer

 - Pour the Limoncello and cranberry juice over ice in a glass.
 Top with sparkling water and gently stir to combine.
 Top with cranberries.
 Serve immediately.

 (Full printable recipe card is at bottom of post.)

 Limoncello Spritzer Serving Suggestions